Stuycs-K/finalprojectapcs-3-zhang-robinson-chin-madeline/DEVLOG-Maddie.md

 with the basic methods and worked on the allowedMoves for Rook, Queen, and King (took around 2 hours, including the time it took to work out how I wanted the classes to connect with one another other so they would work properly).

+### 2025-05-28 - Began work on castling.
+Robinson and I agrued over the division of work and how to split the classes in class today.
+When I got home, I stuggled on castling for like two hours before I got something that might work.